 Wolf Gottschalk and his wife Anita have been together ever since they were teenagers.
 They used to live with their families in the same apartment complex in Dusseldorf, Germany.
 In 1954, Wolf and Anita decided to get married.

 Canadian Couple Story: From Germany to Canada

-The couple shifted to British Columbia few months after their marriage for a better life for themselves and their children.
-They successfully achieved their goal and went for a family.
+The couple shifted to British Columbia a few months after their marriage for a better life for themselves and their future children.
+They successfully achieved their goal in the new country.
 A son and two girls completed the family.

-The granddaughter of the old Canadian couple told a media outlet that Anita took care of Wolf until January when the doctor said the condition of the latter was worsening and he needed special care and attention.
+The granddaughter of the old Canadian couple told a media outlet that Anita always took care of Wolf.
+Until this January when the doctor said the condition of her husband was worsening.
+He needed special care and attention.

 The young Bartyik expressed her frustration on seeing the facilities in The Residence located in Morgan Heights.
 The Canadian couple cannot even have their meals together because of the lack of required facilities.

 The Daily Mail reported that Bartyik captured her grandpa’s photo where he is seen looking out of the window waiting for his wife.
 He was remembering her all the time by calling out his pet names for him like his “little mouse.”